camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 # Input Id

-The input id is an unique identifier of the decision table input.
+The input id is a unique identifier of the decision table input.
 It is used by the Camunda BPMN platform to reference the input in the history of evaluated decisions.
-Therefore it is required by the Camunda DMN engine.
+Therefore, it is required by the Camunda DMN engine.
 It is set as the `id` attribute of the `input` XML element.

 ```xml